 The best way to get around this is to start slowly.
 Start with 1 teaspoon of MCT Oil mixed in with a keto shake or keto coffee.

 Build up slowly to up to 4 tablespoons of MCT Oil per day.
-Choose a high quality MCT oil, like our top choices below:
+Choose a high quality MCT oil, like Bulletproof, Perfect Keto or Kiss My Keto.
+You may find it easier on your stomach to start with a combination of C8 to C12 MCT oils, rather than just the C8 oil.

 Exogenous Ketones Causing Bloating